 - Policy: It is not possible to retain email for less than your organization's minimum retention using either:

 For example, the same email received April 24 2015 with a minimum retention setting of 2190 days (6 years) and subject to metadata and content preservation policies defined to retain email for 365 days (1 year) would be retained until April 24 2016 as defined by the administrator.
 With the minimum retention applied, these policies cannot be created due to the 365 day value being below the minimum retention setting of 2190 days.
 When using these policies, the value must be higher than the minimum retention value.

 There are some Mimecast features that can impact a message's retention after its original expiry date has been calculated.
 They must also be disabled or finish running before compliance protect is enabled.
 These include:

-- Exchange Managed Folders: This feature uses the Mimecast Synchronization Engine and administrator defined policies to adjust the retention of a message based on its folder location in the Exchange mailbox.
+- The specified item was not found.his feature uses the Mimecast Synchronization Engine and administrator defined policies to adjust the retention of a message based on its folder location in the Exchange mailbox.

 - Retention Adjustments: A retention adjustment allows you to modify the original expiry date for messages in your organization's Mimecast archive.